MoizRasheed13/Counter-in-React/README.md

 # Counter App

 A simple and interactive counter application built using React.
-This app demonstrates the use of React hooks, dynamic styling, and animations for a modern and responsive user experience.
+This app demonstrates the use of React hooks, dynamic styling, and responsive user experience.

 ---